emilyconway/uom_policy_dataset/University Collections Policy.md

 University Collections Policy

 June 2016

-# Planning and Resources Committee
+Planning and Resources Committee

-# University History and Heritage Strategy Group
+University History and Heritage Strategy Group

 University Collections Advisory Group
 University Historian & Heritage Manager

+University Heritage Collection

+University Faculties & Residences Collections

 The University Historian and Heritage Manager (UHHM) oversees the management of, and has authority over, the University Collections through two processes - one for the University Heritage Collections and another for the University Faculties and Residences Collections.